-Many American retailers, game companies, and service providers no longer sell in the EU.
-The websites of Williams-Sonoma and Pottery Barn are dark.37 The online experience of scores of other American retailers is now polluted with pop-ups and disclosures, prompting many customers to click away.
-Verve, a leading mobile marketing platform with offices in 6 US cities, closed its European operation in advance of GDPR, impacting 15 EU employees.38 Valve, an award-winning video game maker company in Bellevue, Washington, shut down an entire game community rather than invest in GDPR compliance,39 similalry for Uber Entertainment in nearby Kirkland, WA, which shut down one of its most popular games entirely after a 6 year run because upgrading the platform to GDPR was too expensive.40 California-based Gravity Interactive no longer offers games in the EU and refunded its European customers.41 The Las Vegas-based Brent Ozar Unlimited offering a range of information technology and software support services stopped serving the EU.42 Even the website of the Association of National Advertisers is not available.43
+of GDPR, impacting 15 EU employees.
+Valve, an award-winning video game maker company in Bellevue, Washington, shut down an entire game community rather than invest in GDPR compliance, similalry for Uber Entertainment in nearby Kirkland, WA, which shut down one of its most popular games entirely after a 6 year run because upgrading the platform to GDPR was too expensive.
+California-based Gravity Interactive no longer offers games in the EU and refunded its European customers.
+The Las Vegas-based Brent Ozar Unlimited offering a range of information technology and software support services stopped serving the EU.
+Even the website of the Association of National Advertisers is not available.

 If we adopted such a measure in the US, it would likely violate the freedom of speech, as the government requirements are so onerous that they limit expression.
-As such, we should be weary of California's privacy effort, which bills itself as an American version of the GDPR.44 Indeed the GDPR's asserted jurisidiction outside the EU may be illegal.45
+As such, we should be weary of California's privacy effort, which bills itself as an American version of the GDPR.
+Indeed the GDPR's asserted jurisidiction outside the EU may be illegal.